sharpclone/Word2Mp3/README.md

 You can also compile it on your system :

-1.For windows you can use Dev-Cpp and add the curl library (the curl folder)
+1.For windows you can use Dev-Cpp and add compile the windows version

 2.For mac you can just use clang and it should find the provided curl library